Consumption smoothing: Hall and Friedman's model

 Which, due to the concavity of the utility function, implies:

-Thus, rational agents would expect to achieve the same consumption in every period.
+Thus, rational agents who assume constant asset returns would expect to achieve the same consumption in every period.

 Hall also showed that for a quadratic utility function, the optimal consumption is equal to:

 This expression shows that agents choose to consume a fraction of their present discounted value of their human and financial wealth.

 Empirical evidence for Hall and Friedman's model

 Robert Hall (1978) estimated the Euler equation in order to find evidence of a random walk in consumption.
 The data used are US National Income and Product Accounts (NIPA) quarterly from 1948 to 1977.
 For the analysis the author does not consider the consumption of durable goods.
 Although Hall argues that he finds some evidence of consumption smoothing, he does so using a modified version.
 There are also some econometric concerns about his findings.

 Wilcox (1989) argue that liquidity constraint is the reason why consumption smoothing does not show up in the data.
 Zeldes (1989) follows the same argument and finds that a poor household's consumption is correlated with contemporaneous income, while a rich household's consumption is not.
 A recent meta-analysis of 3000 estimates reported in 144 studies finds strong evidence for consumption smoothing.